idaholab/moose/modules/stochastic_tools/doc/content/source/mappings/PODMapping.md

 Once a mapping is trained, one can save it into a binary file using [MappingOutput.md] and load it by specifying the [!param](/Mappings/PODMapping/filename) parameter in the object.

+!alert warning
+This object is only compatible with PETSc versions above 3.14 with SLEPc support.

 ## Example Input File Syntax